Matahari Beach Resort & Spa – Appealing traditional design and ideal location between the coast and mountains.

-- Pura Pulaki (1.7km) – Extraordinary beachside temple full of monkeys that actually swim.
+- Pura Pulaki (1.5 km) – Extraordinary beachside temple full of monkeys that actually swim.
 Close enough to walk or cycle.
-22-minute walk.

 Useful (but decrepit) public transport can be used to reach:

-- Banjar (38km) – Delightful village with fantastic hot springs and Bali’s largest monastery.
+- Banjar (40 km) – Delightful village with fantastic hot springs and Bali’s largest monastery.
 From the turn-off (50 minutes east), take a motorbike taxi.
-The walk down (3km) to the main road from either place is very pleasant.
-55-minute drive.
+The walk down (3 km) to the main road from either place is very pleasant.

-- Lovina (45km) – A more developed tourist region, but beaches here are also grey – not white.
-1-hour drive.
+- Lovina (45 km) – A more developed tourist region, but beaches here are also grey – not white.

-- Singaraja (54km) – Bali’s second city boasts a crumbling colonial-era harbor and mildly-interesting museums.
-80-minute drive.
+- Singaraja (55 km) – Bali’s second city boasts a crumbling colonial-era harbor and mildly-interesting museums.